Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 21

-Front Twingo 2 shock absorber rod nut
+Front Twingo 2 shock rod nut

-Loosen the front shock absorber rod nut
+Loosen the front shock rod nut

-Remove the front shock absorber rod nut
+Remove the front shock rod nut

 Op 22